TFT Beginner Guide - Learn The Basics of This Fun Game!

 If you want to try out Teamfight Tactics - the new auto-battler available through League of Legends client, but all of the game's rules seem a bit complicated to you, this guide is precisely what you're looking for.
 Unfortunately, Riot Games didn't provide anything that would help new players pick up this game mode.
 Currently, there's no tutorial mode and players are being instantly thrown in at the deep end.
 This article explains the most fundamental concepts and mechanics in the game.
 If you're interested in something more specific check out our guides on synergies, items or economy.

-What is Teamfight Tactics all about?
+What are Teamfight Tactics all about?

 Unlike Summoner's Rift and every other League of Legends game mode, Teamfight Tactics (TFT) is not based on cooperation.
 Each match includes eight players, and all of them fend for themselves.
 Of course, you can play with friends, but you're going to have to fight each other anyway.

 Each player starts with a pool of 100 HP.
 After your HP hits 0, you drop off from the match.
-In ranked games usually the top four (sometimes top five) players get LP gains, and the bottom three-four lose LP.
+In ranked games usually, the top four (sometimes top five) players get LP gains, and the bottom three-four lose LP.
 The closer you are to 1 or 8, the more extreme your gain/loss will be.

 Teamfight Tactics is an auto-battler, you get to create a team comp by placing units on your board, but you can't control them when the combat starts.
 Almost all of your actions happen between the fights when you can remove or add TFT champions and switch their positions.